kajzer/airbnb-clone-c4s/README.md

 ### Create search function
 1. Add gem 'ransack'
 2. Implement search in pages_controller.rb
-3. Add code to search.html.erb to display results GIT -
+3. Add code to search.html.erb to display results GIT - 53ba74a

+### Add Google Map
+1. Transform search criteria to look better on search.html.erb
+2. Add button to hide and open filters
+3. Add google map with all found rooms
+4. Add css for class of map markers
+5. Add search form to navbar GIT -